Colleen Lancaster

 Problem

-How can we support abuse survivors in preparing for potential legal action while reducing their fear and sense of helplessness?
+How can we help abuse survivors prepare for potential legal action while reducing their sense of helplessness?

 Solution

-A secure and discreet documentation tool that empowers abuse victims to safely record and organize evidence of violence and abuse.
+A secure and discreet documentation tool that safely records and organizes evidence of violence and abuse.

 Secondary research